 let s = format!("{}-{}-{}", s1, s2, s3);

 This code will also set s to “tic-tac-toe”.
 The format! macro works in the same way as println!, but instead of printing the output to the screen, it returns a String with the contents.
-This version is much easier to read, and also does not take ownership of any of its arguments.
+This version is much easier to read, and also does not take ownership of any of its parameters.

 Indexing into Strings